metaborg/spoofax/org.metaborg.spoofax.core/README.md

 Resources are handled differently on some platforms.
 For example, Eclipse has its own abstraction over resources, Sunshine uses the Java file system abstraction.
 To use resources in both worlds, a common abstraction is needed, with adapters for the other abstractions.

 There could also be other sources of resources.
 For example, when a resource is fully in memory, it should still be usable in Spoofax without writing it to a file first.
+This comes for free when using Apache VFS (see libraries section).

 ### Stratego runtime service